a0rtega/pafish/README.md

 Note that the aim of the project is not to implement complex VM detections.

 The objective of this project is to collect usual tricks seen in malware samples.
-This allows us to study it, and test if our analysis environments are properly implemented.
+This allows us to study them, and test if our analysis environments are properly implemented.

 Examples of execution (v025 all of them):